 Know your wants VS. needs

-No we don’t live in a world were we only need clothes for warmth and for that I am so very grateful.
+No, we don’t live in a world where we only need clothes for warmth and for that I am so very grateful.
 We get to dress for fun!
-But lets be mindful and calculated, both for the sake of our wallets and sanity.
-Shop with a purpose and not for hobby.
+But let’s be mindful and calculated, both for the sake of our wallets and sanity.
+Shop with a purpose and not as a hobby.

 Keep a list of you closet gaps so you know the exact pieces you need and not just continue to buy the same type of thing over and over again.